 Volunteers

 We are always looking for volunteers to help both on and off the water.
-If you can help please let us know by with a note to bringonthebay@gmail.com
+If you can help please let us know at bringonthebay@gmail.com and we’ll direct your message to the right team.

 There are lots of places we need help with leading up to race day, and especially on race day itself!